ethereum/devp2p/discv5/discv5-theory.md

 The lookup initiator starts by picking `α` closest nodes to the target it knows of from the local table.
 The initiator then sends [FINDNODE] requests to those nodes. `α` is an implementation-defined concurrency parameter, typically `3`.
-As NEIGHBORS responses are received, the initiator resends FINDNODE to nodes it has learned about from previous queries.
+As NODES responses are received, the initiator resends FINDNODE to nodes it has learned about from previous queries.
 Of the `k` nodes the initiator has heard of closest to the target, it picks `α` that it has not yet queried and sends FINDNODE to them.
 The lookup terminates when the